JustDaave/CS2450/journal.md

 Today we learned about flow charts and diagrams and how useful they are to view the necessary steps to complete a task.

 Git -
 Today I setup my git repos for my group and also my personal git repo.
-This was pretty easy since I have used git before.
+This was pretty easy since I have used git before

+-I helped my cousin fix a few problems with his computer today.

+-Today we setup our team project on kanban and I think kanban is a really good way to keep track of tasks since its in github

+-I went to the gym today and did wieght training.